pu2clr/SI4735/examples/SI4735_99_OTHER_EXAMPLES/README.md

 <BR>
 __ATTENTION:__ The author of this project does not guarantee that procedures will work in your development environment.
 Given this, it is at your own risk to continue with the procedures suggested here.
 This library works with the I2C communication protocol and it is designed to apply a SSB extension PATCH to CI SI4735-D60.
 Once again, the author disclaims any liability for any damage this procedure may cause to your SI4735 or other devices that you are using.

+### ESP32 considerations

+The ESP32 has a great resource to interact with system.
+Instead of buttons, you can use the capacitive sensors available on ESP32 IC family.

+The ESP32 is a 3.3V part.
+Pay attention on your I2C LCD device voltage.
+If it is not 3.3V, the system cannot work properly.

+The ESP32 board has enough RAM memory to support all SSB patch and a nice TFT Display.
+Consider this feature to improve your sketch.

 ### Schematic